Ben’s Bees Pure Beeswax Egg Candles

-The egg has long been a symbol of new life and fertility; in Africa, the practice of decorating and engraving ostrich eggs dates back 60,000 years!
-The ancient Egyptians associated eggs with rebirth and royalty, and decorated or sculptured eggs often adorned their tombs.
+The egg has long been a symbol of new life and fertility; in Africa, the practise of decorating and engraving ostrich eggs dates back 60,000 years!
+The ancient Egyptians associated eggs with rebirth and royalty and decorated or sculptured eggs often adorned their tombs.
 The early Christians of Mesopotamia were responsible for the tradition of painted eggs at Easter, and this then spread throughout Europe.

 Our beautiful Easter egg candles are hand made from ethically-produced pure beeswax.
 Rich with history and symbolism, they are perfect for celebrating Easter and the promise of the year ahead.

 Although there are many different types of waxes, all can be fundamentally broken down into three categories: waxes derived from animals; waxes from plants; and those that are petroleum-based.

 The most common and important plant wax is carnauba wax, a relatively hard substance obtained from the Brazilian palm Copernicia prunifera.
 This is used extensively in confectionery, as a coating for foods and pharmaceuticals, and as a polish or waterproofing agent.
 It is the principal ingredient in surfboard wax.

 Soy wax is cheap to produce and is commonly used in candle making, however, this may lead to a potential problem.
 Often soy wax is produced from genetically-modified, monoculture crops, which are subjected to a variety of chemical sprays.
 Fungicides and pesticides may ultimately end up in the finished product, so in theory, you could be burning these toxins in your home!